Skip to content

 #wiper#iran#oil

-A former AWS engineer noticed a misconfigured firewall in front of a Capital One S3 bucket and walked out with the data of 106 million credit card applicants.
+In 2019 a former AWS engineer abused a misconfigured WAF to reach Capital One S3 buckets and steal data on 106 million credit-card applicants.

 #cloud#aws#waf